-As part of your ISO 27001 certification project, your organisation will need to prove its compliance with appropriate documentation.
+When organisations begin their ISO 27001 certification project, they must prove their compliance with appropriate documentation.

 Clause 6.1.2 of the Standard states that organisations must “define and apply” a risk assessment process.